nathanfletch/robotify/README.md

 ## Tests

+Describe: robotify()

-Test: It should return the message "I only understand a single integer" if the user inputs an empty string
+Test: 'It should return the message "I only understand a single integer" if the user inputs an empty string' Expect(robotify("")).toEqual(["I only understand a single integer"]);
-Code: robotify("");
-Expected Output: "I only understand a single integer"

-Test: It should return "0" if the user inputs 0
+Test: 'It should return "0" if the user inputs 0' Expect(robotify(0)).toEqual(["0"]);
-Code: robotify(0);
-Expected Output: "0"

-Test: It should remove empty spaces if the user input includes empty spaces before or after an integer
+Test: 'It should remove empty spaces if the user input includes empty spaces before or after an integer' Expect(robotify( 0)).toEqual(["0"]);
-Code: robotify( 0);
-Expected Output: "0"

-Test: It should return the message "I only understand a single integer" if the user inputs any string
+Test: 'It should return the message "I only understand a single integer" if the user inputs any string' Expect(robotify(hi)).toEqual(["I only understand a single integer"]);
-Code: robotify(hi);
-Expected Output: "I only understand a single integer"

-Test: It should return the message "I only understand a single integer" if the user inputs anything other than a single integer with whitespace
+Test: 'It should return the message "I only understand a single integer" if the user inputs anything other than a single integer with whitespace'
-Code: robotify([5]);
-Expected Output: "I only understand a single integer"
+Expect(robotify([5])).toEqual(["I only understand a single integer"]);

-Test: It should generate an array of numbers from 0 to the user input
+Test: 'It should generate an array of numbers from 0 to the user input' Expect(robotify(1)).toEqual(["0", "1"]);
-Code: robotify(1);
-Expected Output: "0", "1"

-Test: It should replace numbers that contain the digit 1 with "Beep!"
+Test: 'It should replace numbers that contain the digit 1 with "Beep!" ' Expect(robotify(1)).toEqual(["0", "Beep!"]);
-Code: robotify(1);
-Expected Output: "0", "Beep!"

-Test: It should replace numbers that contain the digit 2 with "Boop!"
+Test: 'It should replace numbers that contain the digit 2 with "Boop!"'
-Code: robotify(2);
-Expected Output: "0", "Beep!", "Boop!"
+Expect(robotify(2)).toEqual(["0", "Beep!", "Boop!"]);

-Test: It should replace numbers that contain the digit 3 with "Won't you be my neighbor?"
+Test: 'It should replace numbers that contain the digit 3 with "Won't you be my neighbor?"'
-Code: robotify(3);
-Expected Output: "0", "Beep!", "Boop!", "Won't you be my neighbor?"
+Expect(robotify(3)).toEqual(["0", "Beep!", "Boop!", "Won't you be my neighbor?"]);

-Test: It should prioritize replacing numbers that contain the digit 2 with "Boop!" over replacing numbers that contain the digit 1 with "Beep!"
+Test: 'It should prioritize replacing numbers that contain the digit 2 with "Boop!" over replacing numbers that contain the digit 1 with "Beep!"'
-Code: robotify(12);
-Expected Output: "0", "Beep!", "Boop!", "Won't you be my neighbor?", "4", "5", "6", "7", "8", "9", "Beep", "Beep", "Boop!"
+Expect(robotify(12)).toEqual(["0", "Beep!", "Boop!", "Won't you be my neighbor?", "4", "5", "6", "7", "8", "9", "Beep", "Beep", "Boop!"]);

-Test: It should prioritize replacing 3 with "Won't you be my neighbor?" over replacing 1 with "Beep!"
+Test: 'It should prioritize replacing numbers that contain the digit 3 with "Won't you be my neighbor?" over replacing numbers that contain the digit 1 with "Beep!"'
-Code: robotify(13);
-Expected Output: "0", "Beep!", "Boop!", "Won't you be my neighbor?", "4", "5", "6", "7", "8", "9", "Beep", "Beep", "Boop!", "Won't you be my neighbor?"
+Expect(robotify(13)).toEqual(["0", "Beep!", "Boop!", "Won't you be my neighbor?", "4", "5", "6", "7", "8", "9", "Beep", "Beep", "Boop!", "Won't you be my neighbor?"]);

-Test: It should prioritize replacing 3 with "Boop!" over replacing 2 with "Boop!"
+Test: 'It should prioritize replacing numbers that contain the digit 3 with "Boop!" over replacing numbers that contain the digit 2 with "Boop!"'
-Code: robotify(23);
-Expected Output: "0", "Beep!", "Boop!", "Won't you be my neighbor?", "4", "5", "6", "7", "8", "9", "Beep", "Beep", "Boop!", "Won't you be my neighbor?", "Beep", "Beep", "Beep", "Beep", "Beep", "Beep", "Boop!", "Boop!", "Boop!", "Won't you be my neighbor?"
+Expect(robotify(23)).toEqual(["0", "Beep!", "Boop!", "Won't you be my neighbor?", "4", "5", "6", "7", "8", "9", "Beep", "Beep", "Boop!", "Won't you be my neighbor?", "Beep", "Beep", "Beep", "Beep", "Beep", "Beep", "Boop!", "Boop!", "Boop!", "Won't you be my neighbor?"]);